OpenInternAI/OpenIntern/CODE_OF_CONDUCT.md

 - Violating privacy or sharing sensitive information without consent.

 ## Reporting Violations
-If you witness or experience a violation of this Code of Conduct, please report it to the Open Intern moderation team at **[mail@openintern.ai](mailto:mail@openintern.ai)**.
+If you witness or experience a violation of this Code of Conduct, please report it to the Open Intern moderation team at **[mail@openintern.cc](mailto:mail@openintern.cc)**.
 All reports will be handled confidentially and reviewed promptly.

 ## Consequences
 Violations of this Code of Conduct may result in actions including, but not limited to: